Chris-hughes10/pytorch-accelerated/README.md

 - If you would like to write the entire training loop yourself, just without all of the device management headaches, you would probably be best suited to using [Accelerate](https://github.com/huggingface/accelerate) directly!
 Whilst it is possible to customize every part of the `Trainer`, the training loop is fundamentally broken up into a number of different methods that you would have to override.
-Before you go though, is writing those for loops really that important to warrant starting from scratch *again* 😉.
+But, before you go, is writing those `for` loops really important enough to warrant starting from scratch *again* 😉.
 - If you are working on a custom, highly complex, use case which does not fit the patterns of usual training loops and want to squeeze out every last bit of performance on your chosen hardware, you are probably best off sticking with vanilla PyTorch; any high-level API becomes an overhead in highly specialized cases!